SeldomQA/seldom/docs/vpdocs/web-testing/seldom_api.md

         # open url.
         self.open("https://www.baidu.com")

-        # Gets the text of the Alert.
+        # Gets the text of the Alert.  ->  Be removed in the future
         alert_title = self.get_alert_text

         # Gets the value of an element attribute.